Visa Rewards Gas Leaderboard ad

 Massachusetts

 Again, dogs being transported in the bed of a truck must be safely secured, in either a cage or crate that is properly tethered to the vehicle.
-There are also height requirements for the sides and tailgate of a truck – must be at least 46 inches.
-Fines will be $50 and up.
+There are also height requirements for the sides and tailgate of a truck – they must be at least 46 inches high.
+Fines can start at $50.

 In Massachusetts, laws also prohibit essentially anything that could interfere with a driver’s operation of their vehicle.
 Though the language is a bit vague, this law can prevent a dog from riding on the driver’s lap, sitting in the front seat or being unrestrained in the car.